Club Deportivo Unión Fuerza Minera

 Unión Fuerza Minera is a Peruvian football club, playing in the city of Putina, Puno, Peru.

 History

-In the 2010 Copa Perú, the club classified to the Regional Stage, but was eliminated by José María Arguedas and Real Garcilaso.
+In the 2010 Copa Perú, the club qualified to the Regional Stage, but was eliminated by José María Arguedas and Real Garcilaso.

-In the 2013 Copa Perú, the club classified to the National Stage, but was eliminated by Saetas de Oro in the Round of 16.
+In the 2013 Copa Perú, the club qualified to the National Stage, but was eliminated by Saetas de Oro in the Round of 16.

-In the 2014 Copa Perú, the club classified to the National Stage, but was defeated by Sport Loreto in the Final.
+In the 2014 Copa Perú, the club qualified to the National Stage, but was defeated by Sport Loreto in the Final.

 In 2015, the club withdrew from participating in the 2015 Segunda División due to financial problems.

-In the 2022 Copa Perú, the club classified to the Departamental Stage, but the club withdrew from participating due to financial problems.
+In the 2022 Copa Perú, the club qualified to the Departamental Stage, but the club withdrew from participating due to financial problems.